aeither/lens-agentkit/README.md

-# Lens AI AgentKit
+# Lens Protocol AI Tools SDK for Building AI Agents

-test
+A comprehensive AI-powered SDK for seamless interaction with Lens Protocol through natural language processing, built as a GOAT plugin for universal AI agent framework compatibility.

 ## Instruction